-Writing on behalf of the relevant student, support for wheelchair users (for mobility on campus), support for toileting, support for eating, issuing a parking certificate to allow entry by car, and allowing access to a break room for stretching
+<Examples of Support> Writing on behalf of the relevant student, support for wheelchair users (for mobility on campus), support for toileting, support for eating, issuing a parking certificate to allow entry by car, and allowing access to a break room for stretching, Allowing face-to-face exams in a separate room

-<Examples of Devices to Be Lent>

-Recording devices: IC recorders

-Support items: Manual wheelchairs, shower chairs, desks for wheelchairs, heaters, blankets, and electric beds
+<Examples of Devices to Be Lent> Recording devices: IC recorders Support items: Manual wheelchairs, shower chairs, desks for wheelchairs, heaters, blankets, and electric beds

-PC-related items: PCs as recorders and input-support instruments

-Others: Tablet terminals
+PC-related items: PCs as recorders and input-support instruments Others: Tablet terminals

 - If you assign seats for students in your class, students with motor impairment will directly contact you regarding a change of seats. - Depending on their conditions, students with motor impairment might be absent, late, or leave early.
-For the resumes, assignments, and other important information presented at the time of their absence, late arrival, or early leave, provide that information to them, if they ask you to do so.
+For the resumes, assignments, and other important information presented at the time of their absence, late arrival, or early leave, provide that information to them, if they ask you to do so. - A chair and a desk designed to support persons with motor impairment will be prepared. - If the student asks you to write a document on their behalf at the window, please give an appropriate response.